andres-fr/python3-template/README.md

 3. Now both sides know about each other, make sure you understand the `.travis.yml` file and customize it as desired.

+4. For deployment, Travis will need your user credentials.
+As it wouldn't be safe to distribute your passwords in plain text, Travis offers you the possibility of encrypting them.
+In this project, we will need credentials for ***PyPI** and **GitHub**:

+#### GitHub releases config:

+Travis can be configured to upload to GitHub releases by running `travis setup releases`.
+If you do this yourself, be careful because this will reformat the `travis.yml` file, deleting all comments and blank lines (although the functionality won't be affected).
+A temporary backup will help with this.

+In the repo root, run `travis setup releases` and follow the steps:

+1. Confirm repo name
+2. Provide GitHub credentials
+3. Deploy only from ...?
+YES
+4. Encrypt API key: yes

+In any case, the current `travis.yml` already contains most of the information.
+You will, in any case, have to replace the credentials with your own ones.
+You can see how to do that here: `https://docs.travis-ci.com/user/deployment/releases#authenticating-with-an-oauth-token`.

 # TODO: